differentpla-net/differentpla-net.github.io/_posts/2019-02-21-ups-post-mortem.md

 Fortunately -- because that's how I roll -- I had some spare IEC-60320-C14 (reverse kettle) cable lying around, so I rewired the power strip with a less melted connector.

+And then I fixed a shelf to the wall and put the UPS on that, so that it's raised off the floor, where the vacuum cleaner can't get at it.